 The working world is full of challenges but it can also be an opportunity to work toward goals, improve your financial situation, and build self-confidence.
 If you can overcome the initial obstacles of returning to work you will find that your job can help you in your recovery.

 If you are returning to the same job you had prior to rehab it may seem strange at first to go back to that old environment.
 For many recovering addicts, it can be hard to talk to coworkers about their rehab experience.

 Colleagues may be asking where you have been or why you are no longer drinking.
 Some may already know and ask personal questions about it or make you uncomfortable by addressing it directly.

 You are not obligated to talk about it with your co-workers or even disclose the fact that you have been in rehab.
 You are entitled to your anonymity and do not need to discuss any details if you aren’t inclined to.

 On the other hand, it can be cathartic to tell your story and might even be helpful to others who are sober or thinking of quitting themselves.
 You can make the decision in advance about what you are willing to share and with whom so you are not caught off-guard by people questioning you at work.

 Handling Work-Related Stress

 One of the biggest issues in returning to work is handling the stress of your job.
-In the past you might have turned to drinking or other substance abuse after a particularly hard day at work.
+In the past, you might have turned to drink or other substance abuse after a particularly hard day at work.
 Maybe you are used to grabbing drinks with coworkers after work and have to find new ways to deal with a stressful day.